 Dr. Sasaki made his first surgery on Michael’s scalp on March 16, 1993 which was exactly the time when Michael was allegedly fully busy with the Chandlers.
 It was also whole nine years after the burn and had to be done because the first two legs of the Dangerous tour showed to Michael that he could no longer perform with a hair piece on his head.

 Karen Faye said about it in her first testimony on May 9, 2013:

 - “He was basically okay afterward the initial burn.
 His skin healed.
 We used a small hair piece that would cover the top of his head where he’d been burned.
 Doing that wasn’t the best for performances so Michael had an operation on his scalp for the hair to grow back.
 A bladder had to be inserted under the skin and stretch the skin”.

-The way Dr. Sasaki describes it he used a different technique and after cutting the bald spot put metal pieces on both sides of the wound, then connected them with stitches and then “cranked them together”.
+The way Dr. Sasaki describes it he used a different technique and after cutting the bald spot put metal pieces on both sides of the wound, connected them with stitches and then “cranked them together”.
 The idea of this medieval torture was to get 30% of more stretched skin than usual.
 This was followed by another torture of placing a balloon under his skin to stretch it even further.